sfelixwu/openai_jsoncpp/README.txt

 e.g., I don't believe that I have done all the necessary JSON error checking and threw all the needed exceptions.

+Furthermore, I implemented a new service call "contrary", which is a new type of service under the concept of "Differential Prompting".

 Anyway, any question, advice, or comment, please contact --

 Prof. S. Felix Wu